 Recommended Courses for First-Year Students

-History and History of Science courses can help you explore your interests and meet UW-Madison requirements at the same time!
+History and History of Science courses can help you explore your interests and meet UW-Madison degree requirements at the same time!
 The courses below are all open to all new students, and you can find out more about them in the instructor-provided content for each class (you can see this content within the Course Search & Enroll tool).

 *For information about our First Year Interest Group (FIG) seminars, see the next tab above.